EdinburghClinicalNLP/semeval_nli4ct/README.md

-# SemEval NLI4CT
+# Edinburgh Clinical NLP at SemEval-2024 Task 2: Fine-tune your model unless you have access to GPT-4

-Edinburgh Clinical NLP at SemEval-2024 Task 2: Fine-tune your model unless you have access to GPT-4 (In submission)
+**Paper link**: TBA

 ## Resources